BrunoB81HK/CurveExtractor/README.md

-# CurveFinder
+# CurveExtractor

 ![Build status](https://github.com/BrunoB81HK/CurveFinder/actions/workflows/build_and_release.yml/badge.svg)

-Simple app to let you find the equations from a graph
+Simple app to let you extract the equations from a graph

 ### Building with pyinstaller